Have an idea you would like to pitch but not sure if you should apply?

 - You want to meet cool people and have lots of fun!

-A: All University of Waterloo undergraduate students, graduate students and postdocs with a unique, tech-based idea are eligible to compete for a Concept $5K Grant.
-You can either apply individually or with a team.
+A: You can either apply individually or with a team.
 However, only one person can pitch on-stage during the $5K Semi-Finals and Finals and the person pitching must be a current University of Waterloo student.
 An idea/team can only win a Concept $5K Grant once.

 Q: What should I include in my application?